How to Build a Blogging Application Like Headbanger Blogs

 3. Reading and Transforming Content (lib/blog.js)

 The file lib/blog.js is the heart of the content system.
-It:
+It handles file system operations to parse your Markdown files into structured data.

 - Reads directories inside